 study critical languages.

-Increased support for financial aid is also the primary need students in the Bread Loaf School of English, the Language Schools, and the Monterey Institute of International Studies.
+Increased support for financial aid is also the primary need students in the Bread Loaf School of English, the Language Schools, and the Middlebury Institute of International Studies at Monterey (MIIS).
 Currently, the College can provide aid to only a small percentage of students enrolling in these programs.

 This commitment to keeping Middlebury accessible is expensive, and that is why the College needs to increase its financial aid endowment by $180 million through the Middlebury Initiative.
 Right now, only about 25 percent of Middlebury undergraduate scholarships derive from endowed scholarship funds.
 That number is even lower for the graduate programs.